Altinn/altinn-studio-docs/content/app/development/ux/components/alertComponent/_index.en.md

 ## Accessibility

-The component does not get `role="alert"` by default.
+The component does not have `role="alert"` by default.
 This means that screen readers will not treat this as an alert.
 An `Alert` should only have `role="alert"` if it appears in the ui as a result of an action the user has taken.
-We automatically add `role="alert"` if the `Alert` has a `hidden` property set to `false`.
-This means that the `Alert` became visible to the user based on an action the user has taken.
+Therefore, `role="alert"` will be added if you use an expression in the hidden property.

 ## Examples